kaylamathes/Combustion-Model/README.md

 Output: above and belowground combustion prediction

+### Step 14:

 ## Retraining

-This machine learning model needed to be retrained, because we could not use all the vegetation, fire severity parameters that are included in the orginial model.
+This machine learning model needed to be retrained, because we could not us any of the post-fire paramters that were included in the original model.
 Additionally, we needed to use different TWI and FWI data, so the model needed to be retrained with those new topographic data sources.

 ### Preparing the training dataset (Provided by Stefano Potter: using field data across NA boreal domain)
 "Preparing_training_dataframe.R": This script eliminates the parameters we cannot measure with the hypothetical fire spreads (post-fire vegetation parameters).
 Then it adds the new TWI and FWI data.